State Employee Engagement Survey

 When can I take the 2019 survey?

-With a few exceptions, the 2019 State Employee Engagement Survey will official be open starting Tuesday, October 1st through Thursday, October 31st.
+With a few exceptions, the 2019 State Employee Engagement Survey was open October 1st through October 31st.

 - 2019 State Employee Engagement Survey Handbook